 David G. Hebert, David G. Hebert, PhD is a Professor of Music with the Grieg Academy, Bergen University College, Norway.
 His previous academic positions were with Sibelius Academy (Finland), Boston University (USA), National Institutes for the Humanities-Nichibunken (Japan), Lomonosov Moscow State University (Russia), and Te Wananga O Aotearoa (New Zealand).
 A widely-cited researcher, Professor Hebert has served in editorial roles for International Journal of Education and the Arts, Journal of Music and Meaning, Research in New Zealand Performing Arts, and Finnish Journal of Music Education, and has been a reviewer for International Society for Philosophy of Music Education and Oxford University Press.
 He has received grants for music projects from government programs in the USA, Japan, and New Zealand, as well as various foundations.
-Professor Hebert is author of Wind Bands and Cultural Identity in Japanese Schools (Springer, in press), and contributing editor of Patriotism and Nationalism in Music Education (Ashgate, forthcoming).
-His other writings appear in 20 different professional journals and as chapters in such books as Oxford Handbook of Music Education (in press) Sociology and Music Education, Music Education for Changing Times: Guiding Visions for Practice, De-Canonizing Music History, Alta Musica, Music of Japan Today, and Multicultural Perspectives in Music Education.
+Professor Hebert is author of Wind Bands and Cultural Identity in Japanese Schools, contributing editor of Patriotism and Nationalism in Music Education, and he is currently co-authoring Theory and Method in Historical Ethnomusicology.
+His other writings appear in 25 different professional journals and as chapters in such books as Oxford Handbook of Music Education, Sociology and Music Education, Music Education for Changing Times: Guiding Visions for Practice, De-Canonizing Music History, Alta Musica, Music of Japan Today, and Multicultural Perspectives in Music Education.
 Professor Hebert is Chair of the Historical Ethnomusicology special interest group of the Society for Ethnomusicology, an active member of NNIMIPA (http://www.nnimipa.org/), and a founding member of the Glomus Network for higher music education (http://glomus.net), which offers a pioneering Master of Global Music program.

 Mike Hewitt is a specialist in instrumental music education and teaches undergraduate and graduate courses in this area at the University of Maryland.
 Additionally he supervises clinical field experiences in K-12 settings, directs graduate research, and advises the student MENC chapter.
 Prior to joining the faculty at Maryland, he was a band director at the elementary and secondary levels in the states of New York, Michigan, and Arizona.